Climate Jargon

 Risk assessment: Forecasting future events that might harm something

-Rooftop PV: See rooftop solar power
+Rooftop PV: See Rooftop solar power

-Sandstorm: See dust storm
+Sandstorm: See Dust storm

 Scenario: Reasonable and simplified description of how the future could develop